veselosky/webquills.net/content/web-development/perl/perl5-grass-is-plenty-green.md

+---
 ID: 12
 Itemtype: Item/Page/Article
-Title: Perl 5: The grass is plenty green
+Title: "Perl 5: The grass is plenty green"
 Slug: perl5-grass-is-plenty-green
 GUID: tag:www.webquills.net,2007:/scroll//1.1
 Created: 2007-12-15 16:43:19
 Updated: 2007-12-22 10:36:32
 Published: 2007-12-22 10:33:19
-Tags: framework perl webdev webdesign
+Tags: [framework, perl, webdev, webdesign]
+...

 # Perl 5: The grass is plenty green
 A few months ago I wrote a missive lamenting the coolness going on in other languages in terms of web frameworks and the dearth of magical leaps forward in Perl.
 Well, I take it all back.
 Serves me right for not recognizing hype for what it is.